AngelAngelov/vue-update-message/README.md

 # vue-update-message
 Small Vuejs plugin to show update messages to the user.

-Massage text support HTML, so it can be styled the way you want.
+Massage text supports **HTML**, so it can be styled the way you want.

 ## Browser support